Deminder/ShutdownTimer/README.md

 ## Development
 ### Debug
-Install on a Xorg virtual/remote host for debugging:
+Install on a virtual/remote host for debugging:
 ```(shell)
 ./scripts/install_on_guest.sh $GUEST_SSH_ADDRESS
 ```